Online slot regulation in Australia: What's important to know?

 Can I play online slots from Australia?

-Yes, if this is a site with an international license located outside the country.
+Yes, if it is an international licensed site located outside the country.

 What happens if you play on an illegal site?

-Where do I look for a list of blocked sites?
+Where to look for a list of blocked sites?

 Conclusion

-Online slots in Australia are a grey area: banned from local operators, but available through licensed international sites.
+Online slots in Australia are a grey area: banned for local operators but available through licensed international sites.
 To play safely and legally, choose regulated, licensed and verified platforms, read the terms and conditions, and do not forget about the principles of responsible play.

 Legislative framework

-In Australia, regulation of gambling, including online slots, is being built at the federal and state levels.
+In Australia, gambling regulation, including online slots, is built at the federal and state levels.

 1. Federal Level - Interactive Gambling Act (IGA) 2001